Skip to main content

 Connect RedactifyAI to Clio

-The connection is a one-time setup.
-Once authorized, you can import documents from any matter without re-connecting.
+This is a one-time setup.
+Once authorized, you can import from any matter without reconnecting.

 Step 2